-- Clean the cockpit drains with a hose to remove debris that can block water drainage. - Clean the Optional T-top leg drain holes.
-This is especially important just before winter lay-up. - Clean the bilge pump strainer of debris and check the bilge for foreign material that can cause the automatic switch to malfunction. - Frequently test the automatic bilge pump switch for proper operation.
-This is accomplished by turning the knob on the side of the switch to lift the float until the pump is activated.
-You can also use a garden hose to flood the bilge until the water level is high enough to activate the pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the fishboxes and storage boxes with soap or a bilge cleaner and freshwater after each use to keep them clean and fresh. - Operate the thru-hill valves once a month and service as required.
+- Clean the cockpit deck drain with a hose to remove debris that can block water drainage. - Clean the hardtop leg drain holes.
+This is especially important just before winter lay-up. - Clean the bilge pump strainers of debris and check the bilge for foreign material that can cause the automatic switches to malfunction. - Frequently test the automatic bilge pump switches for proper operation.
+This is accomplished by lifting the float switch until the pump is activated.
+You can also use a garden hose to flood the bilge until the water level is high enough to activate the pump. - Flush all gravity drains with freshwater to keep them clean and free flowing.

-Note: All drains and pumps must be properly winterized before winter lay-up.
+- Clean and inspect the cabin drain sump system.
+Remove accumulated debris and flush with freshwater.
+Frequently test the automatic pump switch for proper operation. - Clean and flush the fishbox and cooler/storage boxes with soap or a bilge cleaner and freshwater after each use to keep them clean and fresh. - Operate the thru-hull valves once a month and service as required.

-Note: Never use harsh chemical drain cleaners in marine drain systems.
+- Note: All drains and pumps must be properly winterized before winter lay-up. - Note: Never use harsh chemical drain cleaners in marine drain systems.
 Permanent damage to the hoses and fittings may result.